kubewarden/kubewarden.io/content/blog/2023/10/kubewarden-1.8-release.md

 [.NET Automatic
 Instrumentation](https://opentelemetry.io/blog/2023/otel-dotnet-auto-instrumentation/).

-Still, the OTLP stack is not yet stable, and unannounced backwards-incompatible changes still happen.
+Still, the OpenTelemetry stack is not yet stable, and unannounced backwards-incompatible changes still happen.
 You can have a look at the status of each of their libraries and protocols [here](https://opentelemetry.io/status).